davidcampelo/tv4e-recommender/README.md

 pip install -r requirements.txt
 ```

+### Configure REDIS
+First, make sure you have a local redis instance running.
+The engine expects to find redis at redis://localhost:6379.
+For any different configuration please check the tv4e/settings.py file.

 ### Create the DB migrations
 If you have a database running on your machine I would encourage
 you to connect it, by updating the settings in `tv4_recommender/settings.py`